modoboa/modoboa/doc/integration/web_servers.rst

 This is just one possible configuration.

 .. note::
-   *Django* 1.3 users, please consult this `page <https://docs.djangoproject.com/en/1.3/howto/deployment/modwsgi/>`_, it contains an example *wsgi.py* file.
+   Django 1.3 users, please consult this `page <https://docs.djangoproject.com/en/1.3/howto/deployment/modwsgi/>`_, it contains an example :file:`wsgi.py` file.

 .. note::
    You will certainly need more configuration in order to launch